Divergence free quantum field theory using a spectral calculus of Lorentz invariant measures: The 1 loop QED running coupling

 At range $r$ the potential is equivalent to that produced by an effective charge or running coupling constant $e_r$ given by

 Therefore the running fine structure ``constant" at energy $\mu$ is given by

-$\alpha(0)\approx1/137$ and $\alpha$ increases with increasing energy having been measured to have a value of $\alpha(\mu)\approx1/127$ for $\mu=90$ GeV.
-Given this explicit expression for the running coupling it is not neccessary to use the techniques of the renormalization group equation involving a beta function to investigate its behavior.
+$\alpha(0)=(4\pi)^{-1}e^2\approx1/137$ and $\alpha$ increases with increasing energy having been measured to have a value of $\alpha(\mu)\approx1/127$ for $\mu=90$ GeV.
+Given the explicit expression \ref{eq:running_coupling} for the running coupling it is not necessary to use the techniques of the renormalization group equation involving a beta function to investigate its behavior.

-Our expression for the running coupling only involves the vacuum polarization contribution.
-Other contributions such as the electron self energy and higher order Feynman diagrams need to be considered in order to determine the complete running coupling behavior.